Mike Bloomfield: Early years

-Bloomfield was born into a wealthy Jewish Chicago family.
-Bloomfield's father, Harold Bloomfield, was born in Chicago in 1914.
+Bloomfield was born in Chicago into a wealthy Jewish family.
+Bloomfield's father, Harold, was born there in 1914.
 Harold's father, Samuel Bloomfield, started Bloomfield Industries in the early 1930s.
-After Samuel passed away, Harold and his brother, Daniel, inherited the company.
+After Samuel's death, Harold and his brother, Daniel, inherited the company.
 Bloomfield's mother, Dorothy Klein, was born in Chicago in 1918 and married Harold in 1940.
-She came from an artistic, musical family, working as an actress and a model before marrying Harold.
+She came from an artistic, musical family, and worked as an actress and model before marrying.

 Bloomfield's family lived in various locations around Chicago before settling at 424 West Melrose Street on the North Side.
-When he was twelve his family moved to suburban Glencoe, Illinois, where he attended New Trier High School for two years.
-During this time, he began playing in local bands, and Bloomfield put together a band called the Hurricanes, named after Ohio rock band Johnny and the Hurricanes.
-New Trier High School expelled Bloomfield after his band performed a raucous rock and roll song at a 1959 school gathering.
-He attended Cornwall Academy in Massachusetts for one year and then returned to Chicago, where he spent his last year of education at a local YMCA school, Central YMCA High School.
+When he was twelve his family moved to suburban Glencoe, where he attended New Trier High School for two years.
+During this time, he began playing in local bands, then put together one called the Hurricanes, named after Ohio rock band Johnny and the Hurricanes.
+New Trier expelled Bloomfield after his band performed a raucous rock and roll song at a 1959 school gathering.
+He attended Cornwall Academy in Massachusetts for one year and then returned to Chicago, where he spent his last year of education at a local Central YMCA High School.

 Bloomfield had attended a 1957 Chicago performance by blues singer Josh White, and began spending time in Chicago's South Side blues clubs and playing guitar with such black bluesmen as Sleepy John Estes, Yank Rachell, and Little Brother Montgomery.
 He first sat in with a black blues band in 1959, when he performed with Luther "Guitar Junior" Johnson at a Chicago club called the Place.
 He performed with Howlin' Wolf, Muddy Waters, and many other Chicago blues performers during the early 1960s.
 In 1962 he married Susan Smith.

-Writing in 2001, keyboardist, songwriter and record producer Al Kooper said Bloomfield's talent "was instantly obvious to his mentors.
-They knew this was not just another white boy; this was someone who truly understood what the blues were all about."
+Writing in 2001, keyboardist, songwriter and record producer Al Kooper said:[Bloomfield] had a certain innate talent for playing the guitar that was instantly obvious to his mentors.
+They knew this was not just another white boy; this was someone who truly understood what the blues were all about.
 Among his early supporters were B.B.
 King, Muddy Waters, Bob Dylan and Buddy Guy.
-"Michael used to say, 'It's a natural.
+Michael used to say, "It's a natural.
 Black people suffer externally in this country.
 Jewish people suffer internally.
-The suffering's the mutual fulcrum for the blues.'"
+The suffering's the mutual fulcrum for the blues."